apache/incubator-brooklyn/docs/website/developers/committers/release-process/make-release-artifacts.md

 ---

 A release script is provided in `release/make-release-artifacts.sh`.
 This script will prepare all the release artifacts.
-It is written to account for several Apache requirements, so you are advised to use it rather than "rolling your own".
+It is written to account for several Apache requirements, so you are strongly advised to use it rather than "rolling your own".

 The release script will:

-- **Create source code and binary distribution artifacts** and place them in a directory on your workstation.
+- **Create source code and binary distribution artifacts** and place them in a temporary staging directory on your workstation, usually `releases/`.
 - **Create Maven artifacts and upload them to a staging repository** located on the Apache Nexus server.

 The script has a single required parameter `-r` which is given the release candidate number - so `-r1` will create